socpriya/Socrates-blog/_posts/blogs/2017-11-14-model-deterioration.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The company moved from Agent-based system to online system

 **d.
 Changes in Existing factors:** <br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The minimum wage of customers got changed but the salary of the model remains same {: .text-justify}
+&nbsp;&nbsp;&nbsp;The minimum wage of customers got changed but the salary of the model remains same {: .text-justify}

 **e.
 Competitor:** <br>